Quickly cooked in olive oil and topped with caramelized onions, sauteed chicken livers are a surprising delicacy.

 - Pat the livers dry with paper towels, cut them in half, then trim and discard any visible fat or green parts.
 Wash your hands well after handling the raw livers.

 - Heat the olive oil over medium heat until it shimmers, about 2 minutes.
-Add the onions, sprinkle them with ½ teaspoon kosher salt, then fry them, stirring often, until golden-brown, about 10 minutes.
+Add the onions and sprinkle them with half the kosher salt.
+Saute the onions, stirring often, until golden brown, about 10 minutes.

-- Remove the onions to a plate and cover to keep warm, or place them in the oven on the "keep warm" setting.
+- Remove the onions to a plate and cover them to keep them warm, or place them in the oven on the "keep warm" setting.

-- In the same skillet, add the cleaned chicken livers.
-Sprinkle them with ½ teaspoon kosher salt and ¼ teaspoon black pepper.
+- Add the cleaned livers to the same skillet.
+Sprinkle them with the remaining kosher salt and ¼ teaspoon of black pepper.

-- Cook the livers over medium heat until browned but still pink in the middle, 2-3 minutes per side.
+- Cook the livers over medium heat until browned but slightly pink in the middle, about 3 minutes per side.
+(See notes).

-- Divide the cooked livers between plates, top with the fried onions, and serve.
+- Divide the cooked livers between plates, top them with the onions, and serve.

 Notes